|

 | Chaim Soutine, View of Céret, about 1921-1922.
 Henry and Rose Pearlman Foundation, promised gift to Brooklyn Museum |

 LACMA has opened "Village Square: Gifts of Modern Art from the Pearlman Collection to the Brooklyn Museum, LACMA, and MoMA."
-As regular readers of this blog will know, Henry and Rose Pearlman's collection was on loan to Princeton University Art Gallery for half a century.
+As regular readers of this blog will know, Henry and Rose Pearlman's collection was on loan to Princeton University Art Museum for half a century.
 Nearly all of it is now being distributed to the three museums in the show's title.
 It's a big win for LACMA especially, which gains its first paintings by Manet and van Gogh.
 (More on the background

 here and